wvw999/meme/README.md

 * Install Angular CLI 1.6.5.
 * Clone the project repo.
 * Run `npm install` from project directory.
-* Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve --open` for a dev server.
+It should bring up the page automatically, but navigate to `http://localhost:4200/` if it does not.
 The app will automatically reload if you change any of the source files.

 ## Technologies Used